-By using virtual validation, you can perform development, verification and validation tasks much earlier You also reduce the number of necessary additional test systems and ECU prototypes.
-This answers the need for early simulation that the automotive and aerospace industries are currently facing.
+By using virtual validation, you can perform development, verification and validation tasks much earlier, and also reduce the number of additional test systems and ECU prototypes needed.
+This answers the need for early simulation that the automotive and aerospace industries are currently experiencing.

-dSPACE tools cover all your virtual validation requirements: SystemDesk® for generating virtual ECUs (V-ECUs) from the ECU software architecture, VEOS® for PC-based simulation, and SCALEXIO and the MicroAutoBox for real-time simulation.
+dSPACE tools cover all your virtual validation requirements: SystemDesk® for generating virtual ECUs (V-ECUs) from the ECU software architecture, VEOS® for PC-based simulation, as well as software for experiments, visualization, and test automation.

 A virtual ECU (V-ECU) is software that emulates a real ECU in a simulation scenario.
 The V-ECU comprises components from the application and the basic software, and provides functionalities comparable to those of a real ECU.
 Unlike a soft ECU, which uses only a simplified Simulink®/Stateflow® model, a V-ECU usually has the same software components as the finished ECU.
 There is no strict dividing line between a soft ECU and a V-ECU, but a V-ECU generally represents the real ECU more realistically.

 Generation of a V-ECU